dolivetree/documentation/language/introduction/introduction-to-the-language.md

 ---
 sidebar_position: 10
-slug: /language
+slug: /introduction/introduction-to-the-language
 ---

-# Deci language intro
+# Introduction to the language

 Let's discover The **Deci language in less than 5 minutes**.

-In this document you will be able to try out the Deci language by typing into our interactive editor and watch the results.

 ## Numbers and units